ardatan/graphql-tools/website/docs/stitch-type-merging.md

 }
 ```

-Note that [subschema transforms](/docs/stitch-combining-schemas#adding-transforms) are applied prior to merging.
-That means transformed types will merge based on their _transformed_ names within the combined gateway schema.

 ### Types without a database

 It's logical to assume that each `userById` query has a backing database table used to lookup the requested user ID.
-However, this is frequently not the case!
+However, this is frequently not the case.
 Here's a simple example that demonstrates how `User.posts` can be resolved without the posts service having any formal database concept of a User:

 ```js
 const postsData = [